 These are some of the reasons due to which cluster nodes terminate:

-User Initiated: This is the reason displayed when the user terminates the cluster node.
+NA: This is the reason displayed when Qubole could not capture the cause for the cluster node termination.

 Service Initiated: This is the reason displayed when there is a Spot node loss (initiated by the Cloud Provider).

 Server.InternalError: This is the reason displayed when there is an internal server error due to which the cluster gets terminated.
 An error at the Cloud Provider’s end causes this error.

 HEALTH_CHECK_FAILED: This is the reason displayed generally when there are unhealthy cluster nodes.